Chirality Amplification and Chiral Segregation in Liquid Crystals: Supplementary Information

 where the free energy gain $g=h-Ts$ can be written in terms of the enthalpy gain $h$ and the entropy loss $s$ of binding.
 For binding to occur we must heave $g>0$.
 If $h>0$ and $s>0$ then the binding is enthalpy-driven, if $h<0$ and $s<0$ the binding is entropy-driven.
 If all other factors do not depend on temperature, then $\beta$ decreases with increasing temperature if the binding is entropy driven.

 If we now consider the second term, and Taylor expand $q_0$ near $T=T_0$, we obtain

 where $K=H_K-TS_K$ and $J=H_J-TS_J$ in terms of the enthalpy gains $H_{J,K}(T)$ and entropy losses $S_{J,K}(T)$ associated with the chiral and nematic interaction strengths $K\geq 0$ and $J\geq 0$.
 If the interaction strengths $J$ and $K$ are purely enthalpic in nature and $S_{J,K}=0$, as is usually presumed, then $q_0$ does not depend on the temperature.

 This is not what is usually seen experimentally albeit that the temperature dependence can be quite weak over a large temperature range, and for some chiral nematogens $q_0$ may in fact switch sign at some temperature~\cite{Dierking2014}.
-To account for any temperature dependence, the Maier-Saupe theory for cholesterics has to be extended~\cite{vandermeer1976}.
+To account for any temperature dependence, the Maier-Saupe theory for cholesterics has to be extended {to include a higher order Legrendre polynomial in the interaction between the nematogens}~\cite{vandermeer1976}.
 We argue, however, that since $J$ and $K$ represent interactions in a coarse-grained model in which microscopic degrees of freedom have been tacitly ``integrated out'', these quantities should be viewed as free energies rather than energies (or enthalpies).
 Hence, depending on the sign and magnitude of $S_J$ and $S_K$, $q_0$ may increase or decrease with increasing temperature.
 This is similar in nature to how the Flory-Huggins interaction parameter of polymer solutions acquires its temperature dependence, and may increase or decrease with increase temperature depending on solvent and polymer type, leading to upper and lower critical solution temperatures.

 The temperature dependence of the first term is clearly non-trivial, at least in principle, because $\chi=q_0 K S^2/k_\mathrm{B}T = 2 q_0^2 S^2 J/k_\mathrm{B}T$ is a function of a number of temperature dependent quantities.
 Even if $q_0$ does not appreciably depend on the temperature, the scalar nematic order parameter does, noting that $S=S(J/k_\mathrm{B}T)$ decreases with increasing temperature.
 Hence, we would expect $\chi$ to decrease with increasing temperature, and with that $(1-\chi)^{-1}$ too.